TeknosQuet/mizOS/README.md

 `miz service list linked` - List the services that have been symlinked to `/run/runit/service/`.

 ###### 3. miz pac
-`miz pac fetch <package>` - Installs that package.
+`miz pac fetch <package>` - Installs the package of choice.

-`miz pac remove <package>` - Removes that package.
+`miz pac remove <package>` - Removes the package of choice.

 `miz pac sync` - Syncs the repos.

 ###### 4. miz aur
-`miz aur fetch <package>` - Installs that AUR package.
+`miz aur fetch <package>` - Installs the AUR package of choice.

-`miz aur remove <package>` - Removes that AUR package.
+`miz aur remove <package>` - Removes the AUR package of choice.

 `miz aur update` - Upgrades all AUR packages.

 ###### 5. miz desktop
-`miz desktop list` - Lists the Desktop Environments you can install.
+`miz desktop list` - Lists the desktop environments you can install.

-`miz desktop fetch <desktop>` - Installs that Desktop Environment.
+`miz desktop fetch <desktop>` - Installs the desktop environment of choice.

 ###### 6. miz wm
-`miz wm list` - Lists the Window Managers you can install.
+`miz wm list` - Lists the window managers you can install.

-`miz wm fetch <wm>` - Installs that Window Manager.
+`miz wm fetch <wm>` - Installs the window manager of choice.

 ###### 7. miz info
-`miz info help` - Links you to the GitHub.
+`miz info help` - Links you to the official GitHub page.

 `miz info creator` - Links you to the [sudev website](https://sudev.neocities.org).